Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.md

 #### Exporting Hardware

 1. From the Vivado toolbar, select **File → Export→ Export Hardware**.

     The Export Hardware dialog box opens.

 2. Choose **Include device image** and click **Next**.

 3. Provide a name for your exported file (or use the default provided) and choose the location.
 Click **Next**.

     A warning message appears if a Hardware Module has already been exported.
 Click **Yes** to overwrite the existing XSA file, if the overwrite message is displayed.

 4. Click **Finish**.

 ### Running a Bare-Metal Hello World Application

-In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your system, and run a hello world software application from Arm Cortex-A72 on On-chip-memory (OCM) and Arm Cortex- R5F on Tightly-coupled-memory (TCM) in the Xilinx Vitis software platform.
+In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your system, and run a Hello World software application from Arm Cortex-A72 on On-chip-memory (OCM) and Arm Cortex- R5F on Tightly-coupled-memory (TCM) on the Vitis software platform.

 The following steps demonstrate the procedure to make the required cable connections, connect the board through your system, and launch the Vitis software platform.

 1. Connect the power cable to the board.

 2. Connect a USB Micro cable between the Windows host machine and USB JTAG connector on the target board.
 This cable is used for USB to serial transfer.

-    >**NOTE:** Ensure that the SW1 switch is set to JTAG boot mode as shown in the following figure.
+    >***Note*:** Ensure that the SW1 switch is set to JTAG boot mode as shown in the following figure.

     ![](media/image19.jpeg)

 3. Power on the VMK180/VCK190 board using the power switch as shown in the following figure.

     ![](media/image20.png)

-    >**Note:** If the Vitis software platform is already running, jump to step 6.
+    >***Note*:** If the Vitis software platform is already running, jump to step 6.

 4. Launch the Vitis software platform by selecting **Tools → Launch Vitis IDE from Vivado** and set the workspace path, which in this example is `C:\edt\edt_vck190`.

     Alternatively, you can open the Vitis software platform with a default workspace and later switch it to the correct workspace by selecting **File → Switch Workspace** and then selecting the workspace.

 5. Open a serial communication utility for the COM port assigned on your system.
 The Vitis software platform provides a serial terminal utility, which is used throughout the tutorial; select **Window → Show View → Xilinx → Vitis Serial Terminal** to open it.

      ![](media/image21.jpeg)